MelissaVeras/profthomasvilches/README.md

 ### My name is Thomas N Vilches
 - :pushpin: PhD in Biometrics
 - 🔭 Two years as post-doctoral researcher @ IMECC-UNICAMP and nine months @ York University.
-- 🌱 I am currently member of NewFields Brasil.
+- 👓 I hold a MBA in Data Sciences and Analytics.
-- 📖 I’m currently learning more about Python, Data Science and Machine Learning
+- 👨‍💼 I am currently Assistant Professor @IBB-UNESP.
-- I'm currently studying at the MBA USP-ESALQ
+- 📖 I’m currently learning more about Data Science and Machine Learning
 - Pronouns: He/Him/His